Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBodyHardLockTarget.md

 # Hard Lock to Target

-This Virtual Camera __Body__ algorithm uses the same position at the __Follow__ target.
-In other words, the target acts as a mounting point for the Virtual Camera.
+This CmCamera __Position Control__ algorithm uses the same position at the __Tracking Target__arget.
+In other words, the target acts as a mounting point for the CmCamera.